getredash/redash/docs/setup.rst

 works on Ubuntu 12.04, Ubuntu 14.04 and Debian Wheezy.
 This script installs all needed dependencies and creates basic setup.

-To ease the process, there are also images for AWS and Google Compute Cloud.
+To ease the process, there are also images for AWS, Google Compute Cloud and Docker.
 These images created with the same provision script using Packer.

 Create an instance
 ==================